DKS-2020/Metacraft-ETH-PROOF-Beginner-Assesment/README.md

 ### Mint function:
 It allows new tokens to created and assigned to specific address.
 In this code it takes two parameters:
-a) "address" : new token will assigned to this address.
+1. "address" : new token will assigned to this address.
-b) "value"   : number of token to be created.
+2. "value"   : number of token to be created.
 #### Burn function :
 It allow token to destroyed from specific address.
 In this code it takes two parameters:
-a) "address" : nthe address from which the token will be removed.
+1. "address" : nthe address from which the token will be removed.
-b) "value"   : number of token to be destroyed.
+2. "value"   : number of token to be destroyed.

 ## Author:
-Deepak Kumar Singh(chandigarh University) https://github.com/DKS-2020
+https://github.com/DKS-2020

 ## License: